Arrg kxrrt!

 That traveller’s name was Phileas Fogg…

 No. No, it wasn’t.
 Phileas Fogg is a fictional character.
-He’s not real.
+He’s not real!
 He was invented by an author, for a book.
 He’s conveniently old enough to be out-of-copyright, so you can take his name and use it to brand your savoury snacks.
-So, he didn’t go to Indonesia or wherever and discover tasty spices, because he doesn’t exist.
-So stop lying to us.
+So, he didn’t go to Indonesia or wherever and discover tasty spices, because he never existed.
+Stop lying to us.

 Phileas Fogg: the crisps with the blatant lies in the adverts.